puzzle/ansible-training/hugo/content/labs/03.0/_index.en.md

 ---

-In this lab we’ll continue with our environment setup from [Lab 1](../lab-01) and learn how to run ad hoc commands.
+In this lab we’ll continue with our environment setup from [Lab 1](../lab-01) and learn how to run ansible ad hoc commands.

 ### Task 1

 - Ping all nodes in the inventory file using the ping module

 {{% notice tip %}}
 You’ve used the `ping` module in a previous lab.